UPDATE: A Guide to Legal Research in Bosnia and Herzegovina

 Soon after the war, the Library of the Law Faculty in Sarajevo did its best to reestablish old national and international contacts and to establish new ones, mainly regarding interlibrary loan and exchange.
 The number of institutions with which Library has this cooperation, mainly interlibrary exchange, is constantly growing.

-One of the regional associations important to legal librarians is South East European Association of Law and related Libraries (SEALL) formally established in 2008.
-It members are coming from B&H, Croatia, Serbia, Slovenia.
-Shortly, as other professional organizations, members of SEALL share their knowledge and resources and provide professional support.
+One of the regional associations important to legal librarians is South East European Association of Law and related Libraries (SEALL), formally established in 2008.
+Its members are coming from B&H, Croatia, Serbia, and Slovenia.
+Similarly to other professional organizations members of SEALL share their knowledge and resources and provide professional support.
 Conference and Regional Law Libraries Round Table is annually organized and held in Neum (B&H).

-Although not meant for legal librarians only, some conferences due to their international aspect and fact that they have been regularly held should be mentioned: International Conference of Slavic Librarians (ICSL) and Conferences of the Association of Information Professionals – Librarians, Archivists and Museologists.
+Although not meant for legal librarians only, some conferences, due to their international aspect and the fact that they have been regularly held, should be mentioned e.g. Conferences of the Association of Information Professionals – Librarians, Archivists and Museologists.
+There are associations of librarians in both entities – Association of Librarians of FB&H and Association of Librarians of RS.
 These associations and conferences are important since there is neither association of librarians of B&H anymore nor association of legal librarians of B&H.

 6. Publishers in B&H

 There are no large legal publishers in B&H. Legal publications or publications whose main subject is law are mainly published by law faculties and other related faculties, governmental institutions, non-governmental organizations, professional associations, commercial publishers, or even authors alone.
-There are some specialized legal book stores, which provide the local and international public with legal publications.
 The B&H publishing scene is constantly changing and it is difficult to detect which publishers are active on the book market.
 In order to find out, for the purpose of this article, which publishers in the field of law have been active in the past two years, some results—though not absolutely reliable—can be presented.
-One has to have in mind that non-governmental organizations and foundations usually publish project materials and the results from projects which they implemented, legal guidelines, analytical reports etc., while governmental institutions are more focused on laws, their compilations and commentaries, rules regarding their work, bulletins etc. Faculties and research institutions are more active in the field of text books, monographs, and edited books.
-Almost every faculty has its own journal or collection of papers published regularly (e. g.
-Godišnjak Pravnog fakulteta u Sarajevu, Anali Pravnog fakulteta u Zenici, Godišnjak Pravnog fakulteta Univerziteta u Banjoj Luci, Zbornik radova Pravnog fakulteta u Bihaæu, Zbornik radova Pravnog fakulteta Sveuèilišta u Mostaru).
+One has to have in mind that non-governmental organizations and foundations usually publish project materials and the projects’ results which they implemented, legal guidelines, analytical reports etc., while governmental institutions are more focused on laws, their compilations and commentaries, rules regarding their work, bulletins etc. Faculties and research institutions are more active in the field of text books, monographs, and edited books.
+Almost every faculty has its own journal or collection of papers published regularly (e.g. Godišnjak Pravnog fakulteta u Sarajevu, Anali Pravnog fakulteta u Zenici, Godišnjak Pravnog fakulteta Univerziteta u Banjoj Luci, Zbornik radova Pravnog fakulteta u Bihaću, Zbornik radova Pravnog fakulteta Sveučilišta u Mostaru).

 Beside faculties, it is worth mentioning that some legal journals available in full text and published by foundations also drive attention of legal researchers, such as Nova pravna revija (published by IRZ, German-B&H Association of Lawyers and Association for Research and Reception of German law) and Sveske za javno pravo (published by Foundation Public Law Centre).
-Professional associations also organize round tables and conferences and publish journals regularly (e. g.
-Pravo i pravda: èasopis za pravnu teoriju i praksu published by Association of Judges of Federation of B&H, Pravna rijeè published by Association of Lawyers of Republika Srpska).
+Professional associations also organize round tables and conferences and publish journals regularly (e.g. Pravo i pravda: časopis za pravnu teoriju i praksu published by Association of Judges of Federation of B&H, Pravna riječ published by Association of Lawyers of Republika Srpska).

-In the recent period the following educational institutions were engaged in publishing of legal topics: Law School of the University in Sarajevo, Human Rights Centre of the University of Sarajevo, School of Economics and School of Law of the University “Džemal Bijediæ”, University of East Sarajevo Faculty of Law etc.
+In the recent period the following educational institutions were engaged in publishing of legal topics: Law School of the University in Sarajevo, Institute for Research of Crimes Against Humanity and International Law of the University in Sarajevo, Faculty of Law of the University in Banja Luka, University of East Sarajevo Faculty of Law etc.

-The following is a list of non-governmental and international organizations/foundations: Foundation Public Law Centre, Analitika – Center for Social Research, Sarajevo Open Centre, Konrad Adenauer Foundation- Office in B&H etc.
+The following is a list of non-governmental and international organizations/foundations: Foundation Public Law Centre, Analitika – Center for Social Research, Sarajevo Open Centre, Center for Political Studies, Konrad Adenauer Foundation- Office in B&H etc.

-This article represents an attempt to briefly sketch the main points of the legal information system found in Bosnia and Herzegovina.
-Although the country has experienced a difficult recent history, many things related to information systems in general are improving, but fact that some important initiatives regarding building up integral legal information sources were discontinued, raises some worries.
+This article presents a brief overview of the main points of the legal information system found in Bosnia and Herzegovina.
+Although the country has experienced a difficult recent history, many things related to information systems in general are improving, but the fact that some important initiatives regarding building up integral legal information sources were discontinued, raises some worries.
 Dispersion of legal information additionally complicates efforts of legal practitioners, academicians and others.
-On the other hand some positive things remained.
+On the other hand, some positive things remained.
 Just a few years ago, extreme effort was needed just to locate reliable sources which might contain the information one might need; today, this is much easier thanks to the many tools which have been recovered and applied in recent years, such as cooperative cataloging and indexing systems, sources available online, etc. However, based on experience of working with legal researchers, legal practitioners and students and having in mind their needs, one could point out at least two main resources that are urgently needed:

 1) Online, free of charge, comprehensive database of laws, legal materials and case law of B&H

 One of the very positive regional trends (i. e.
 Serbia and Croatia), which regards the needs of academic society in general, is the building of online available databases of professional and academic journals.
 Access to some publications is restricted to bibliographic or abstract level, but most of them are accessible in full text.
 They provide information on download and/or citation as well.
-The same source is needed in B&H. It eases tracing and improves the use of domestic academic production; it promotes and opens it beyond state borders.
+The same source is needed in B&H as well as institutional repositories and their networks.
+These sources ease tracing and improve the use of domestic academic production; they promote and open it beyond state borders.
 On the other side, statistics and surveys done by national and international agencies usually presented in B&H media show that population of B&H faces with huge rates of unemployment and poverty.
 Subscription fees to the most relevant commercial academic databases often exceed annual budgets for the public libraries and libraries of public institutions and in past two years we witnessed many cuts in this regard.
-So, from the economic point as well it is not easy, especially for students, to fulfill their academic needs and source of this kind would be more than helpful.
+So, from the economic point as well, it is not easy, especially for students, to fulfill their academic needs and sources of this kind would be more than helpful.